darkfire000/gsc-rust/README.md

 ``docker-compose up -d``

 ### Updating The Server
-Because Docker containers are somewhat designed to be ephemeral, updating them can be touchy.
+Because Docker containers are somewhat ephemeral, updating them can be touchy.
 There is an update script called ``update.sh`` which is used to update the _game data_.
-You can run the update script against a running container by doing ``docker exec server_name update``.
+You can run the update script against a running container by doing ``docker exec container_name update``.
+You get can the container name by running ``docker ps`` in the ``NAMES`` column.

-Updating files _other than_ game data is another story.
-If you are comfortable with Docker & Linux, you can access the container like this ``docker exec -it server_name bash``.
+Updating non-game data is another story.
+If you are comfortable with Docker & Linux, you can access the container like this ``docker exec -it container_name bash``.
 Once inside the container, use ``nano`` to update your files.

 ### Viewing Logs
 Because the server logs reside inside the container itself, the container is configured to output *everything* from the server logs to stdout.
 You can output the server logs to your terminal by running: